AFLplusplus/AFLplusplus/README.md

 ASAN (address sanitizer) anyway when syncing to other fuzzing instances, so not all fuzzing instances need to be instrumented with ASAN.

-The following sanitizers have built-in support in afl++:
+The following sanitizers have built-in support in AFL++:
   * ASAN = Address SANitizer, finds memory corruption vulnerabilities like use-after-free, NULL pointer dereference, buffer overruns, etc.
     Enabled with `export AFL_USE_ASAN=1` before compiling.